Hu Ge

+Hu has received multiple accolades for his performances, including the Best Actor Awards at the 22nd Magnolia Awards and the Golden Eagle Awards for his role in Nirvana in Fire, as well as another Best Actor Award at the 29th Magnolia Awards for Blossoms Shanghai (2023).
+Hu ranked 63rd on the Forbes China Celebrity List in 2015, 18th in 2017, 3rd in 2019, and 24th in 2020.

 Early life and education

-Hu Ge was born in Shanghai on 20 September 1982.
+Hu was born in Xuhui District, Shanghai, on 20 September 1982.
+His father was a tennis coach and his mother was a teacher.
 He received his first training in performing arts in Little Stars Performing Arts School run by Shanghai Media Group (SMG).
-Hu Ge attended Shanghai Xiang Yang Elementary School (1989–94) and Shanghai No.2 High School (1994–2001), both known for their educational rigor.
+Hu attended Shanghai Xiang Yang Elementary School (1989–94) and Shanghai No.2 High School (1994–2001).

-In addition to excellent academic work, Hu Ge's talents in a variety of extracurricular endeavors were also recognized.
-At age 14, Hu Ge started to host a popular TV show Sunshine Youth on Shanghai TV Education Channel for three years.
+At age 14, Hu started to host a popular TV show Sunshine Youth on Shanghai TV Education Channel for three years.
 Meanwhile, he was also selected to host a program in East Radio Shanghai.
-Hu Ge began his acting career by appearing in TV commercials, which helped him gain financial independence before graduating from high school.
+Hu began his acting career by appearing in TV commercials, which helped him gain financial independence before graduating from high school.

-In 2001, Hu Ge was admitted to two prestigious art institutes in China: the Central Academy of Drama and Shanghai Theatre Academy.
-Hu Ge decided to attend the latter, particularly attracted by its strong major in acting.
+In 2001, Hu was admitted to the Central Academy of Drama and Shanghai Theatre Academy; he decided to attend the latter, where he befriended classmate Justin Yuan.

 Career

 2002–2006: Beginnings and rise to fame

-While he was still studying, Hu Ge was recommended by his friend to Chinese Entertainment Shanghai (now known as Tangren Media) where he acted as a dub voice actor for the 2002 television drama The Book and the Sword (书剑恩仇录).
+While he was still studying, Hu was recommended by his friend to Chinese Entertainment Shanghai (now known as Tangren Media) where he acted as a dub voice actor for the 2002 television drama The Book and the Sword (书剑恩仇录).
 Following which, he signed on with the company.
 After appearing in numerous commercials, Hu starred in the film Pretend There's No Feeling (假裝沒感覺) with a minor role.
 His first television role was in the romance drama Dandelion (蒲公英).

 Hu rose to prominence in 2005 when he was cast to play the protagonist Li Xiaoyao in Chinese Paladin, the first television adaptation of the popular adventure role-playing video game The Legend of Sword and Fairy.
 The television series was a major hit in China and launched Hu to instant fame.
 The theme song sung by him, "June Rain" was also widely popular.
 The same year, he also portrayed Ning Caichen in the television series Strange Tales of Liao Zhai.

-After Chinese Paladin, Hu Ge embarked on a number of other TV projects, most of which were period dramas and historical fantasies, most notably as Dong Yong in The Little Fairy (2006); based on the Chinese folktale Tian Xian Pei and as Yang Yanzhao in The Young Warriors (2006); based on the play The Generals of the Yang Family.
+After Chinese Paladin, Hu embarked on a number of other TV projects, most of which were period dramas and historical fantasies, most notably as Dong Yong in The Little Fairy (2006); based on the Chinese folktale Tian Xian Pei and as Yang Yanzhao in The Young Warriors (2006); based on the play The Generals of the Yang Family.
 He then starred in the horror film The 601st Phone Call (2006), where he received rave reviews for his performance.

-In October 2006, Hu made his debut as a singer with the release of his first EP, titled Treasure (珍惜).
+In October 2006, Hu released his first EP, titled Treasure (珍惜).